Team4065/scouting-app/.github/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+A live version of this project is available [here](https://nerds-of-prey-scouting-app.herokuapp.com/).

 ### Prerequisites

 python